Juventus talks over Brazil starlet Kaio Jorge confirmed by Santos chief | Goal.com

 As reported by Goal earlier this month, Juventus have been tracking Kaio for some time and were weighing up whether to trigger the reported €75 million (£69m/$81m) release clause in his contract.

-The Serie A giants have now significantly stepped up their interest, with Peres confirming talks are underway, though they are set to face competition for his siganture.
+The Serie A giants have now significantly stepped up their interest, with Peres confirming talks are underway, though they are set to face competition for his signature.

 "The market hasn't stopped even a second.
 I receive calls normally.
 Football has stopped but the negotiations are still ongoing," Peres told Calciomercato in the wake of the global coronavirus pandemic.